emadeldeen24/AdaTime/README.md

 ### Upper and Lower bounds
-To obtain the source-only or the target-only results, you can run `same_domain_trainer.py` file.
+- To obtain the source-only or the lower bound you can choose the da_method to be `NO_ADAPT`.
+- To obtain the the target-only or the upper bound you can choose the da_method `TARGET_ONLY`

 ## Results
 - Each run will have all the cross-domain scenarios results in the format `src_to_trg_run_x`, where `x`